Search FAQs

 -

 GoCPS is the platform that manages the research, application, assessment, and notification process for all district elementary schools and all district and charter high schools.
-Applicants to ninth grade can use GoCPS to research and favorite all of your school and program options, schedule appointments for admissions screenings, submit your application and receive your offer(s), accept and decline offers, and withdraw from waitlists.
+Applicants to Kindergarten through ninth grade can use GoCPS to research all of their favorite school and program options, schedule appointments for admissions screenings, submit their application and receive their offer(s), accept and decline offers, and withdraw from waitlists.

 -